jarviscanada/jarvis_data_eng_IlyasIsmail/README.md

 # Ilyas Ismail .
 Jarvis Consulting

 I'm a recent graduate with Honours from Centennial College with an Advanced Diploma in Software Engineering Technology.
-I'm an experienced Java and web developer who has built multiple Spring Boot applications, such as a library management tool for librarians to maintain their customers, books, and transactions in a MySQL database through CRUD features.
+I am passionate about building applications with systems that will be utilized by many different users.
+I'm also an experienced Java and web developer who has built multiple Spring Boot applications, such as a library management tool for librarians to maintain their customers, books, and transactions in a MySQL database through CRUD features.
 I've also designed and developed ASP.NET and MERN-based web applications, such as a book store that allowed users to browse for books stored on a MongoDB database based on their search filter and add it to their cart for check-out.
 To summarize, I'm looking to put my experience and skills to good use in the software development industry.

 ## Skills